ssttonn/flutter_wear_os_connectivity/README.md

 `WearOsDevice` has following properties:
 - `id`

-An opaque string that represents a device in the Android Wear network.
+An opaque string that represents a `WearOsDevice` in the Android Wear network.

 - `name`

-The name of the device.
+The name of the `WearOsDevice`.

 - `isNearby`

-A `bool` value indicating that this device can be considered geographically nearby the local device.
+A `bool` value indicating that this `WearOsDevice` can be considered geographically nearby the local `WearOsDevice`.

 - `getCompanionPackageName`
+A method gets the package name for the Companion application associated with this `WearOsDevice`.

 #### Obtaining all connected devices <a name="getting_paired_device_accessibility_1"/>
 Get current connected devices in Android Wear network.
 This method returns a `List` of `WearOsDevice`.